miohtama/pyramid_raven/README.md

 ## Configure

+In Sentry, make sure in your project settings *Platform* is set to *Python*, not *Pyramid (Python)*, as the latter does not support capturing additional information from the exceptions like HTTP headers.

 Any `raven.*` namespaced settings in your `.ini` [configuration file][] will be passed to the [raven client][] constructor -- although it's your responsibility to coerce them to the right type, e.g.: